 This Story also Contains

 The board released the CBSE 10th exam fee details for the academic year 2025-26.
 For class 10, the examination fees will be collected twice as per the two exam systems.
-We have provided the CBSE 10th examination fee structure as per the official CBSE data.
-We have updated the table with the latest information.
+We have provided the CBSE 10th exam fee structure in the following table.

 | Category | Exam Fee (Per Candidate) |